eecs485staff/primer-spec/README.md

 - Created `_sass/spec/` with the SCSS files needed to display the sidebar.
 Also created stylesheets in `assets/css` to include these files.

-- Created `assets/js/` with the necessary scripts to generate a table of contents.
+- Created `src_js/` with the necessary scripts to generate a table of contents.
+The TypeScript code is bundled by webpack into `assets/js/spec_main.js`.

 ### Adding new subthemes